idan441/storage_flask_python/README.md

 This is my first python project.
 It uses Flask (with Jinja2) , python, HTML, CSS and more technologies.
 The data is stored in SQLite database.

-### Short "how to" instructions of running the application -
+### Short instructions about how to running the application -
-The main application file's name is ```main.py```, the installation file is ```setup.py``` .
-Run it from the virtual environement to start the application.
+The main application file's name is ```main.py```, the installation file is ```setup.py``` and must be executed first.
+Run both files from the virtual environement to start the application.

-Another way is by using a dockered version.
+Another way to use this application is by using a dockered version.
 I have made two Dockerfiles found in the directory - one is Ubuntu based and the other is Alpine based.
-You can build the docker images by running ```docker build .``` command from the directory.
+You can pull these images from DockerHub or build them yourself by running ```docker build .``` command from within the directory.

 ## Images gallery -
+Here are some pictures of the running application -
 ![An example for a report showing movements of a specific item. ](./images-for-readme/report_by_item.png)
 ![Storage report showing all items and their amounts. ](./images-for-readme/storage_report.png)
 ![An example of a trader card in edit mode. ](./images-for-readme/trader_edit.png)